Lake Nakuru National Park , Kenya

 We depart from the Masai Mara and journey north to Lake Nakuru where we devote our afternoon to game driving.
 First established as a bird sanctuary, Lake Nakuru was developed into a National Park in 1968.
 White rhino roam frequently through the savannah area that surrounds the lake, providing us with incredible photo opportunities.

 Lake Nakuru National Park inherited it’s name from the lake that surrounds it.
 Nakuru means ‘dry or dusty place’ in the Masai language.
 Though the Park was initially created as a bird sanctuary, it is now inhabited by an immense number of various animal species, including the Big Four – lion, leopard, rhino and buffalo (unfortunately the Park is not home to any elephants).
 Famous for the enormous flock of flamingos that gather around the edges of it’s shores due to the abundance of algae in the waters, Lake Nakuru is also a haven for black and white rhino and, as of recent, has been extended in order to provide protection for these majestic, endangered creatures.

-Facilities: Two per room with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered
+Facilities: Campsite with Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered.

 Route: Masai Mara Reserve to Lake Nakuru National Park ±220 km